 Sajough Sweet of Maragheh

-Since Maragheh is one of the main centers of grape production, grape syrup is abundantly available there, which is the main ingredient of this sweet.
-The other ingredients such as almonds, walnuts, or apricot kernels, which are used in making Sajough, are among the products of this region.
-Thus, Sajough can be described as a completely Maragheh product!
-Although similar products are also made in countries like Turkey, the Sajough Sweet of Maragheh has a different taste, because the ingredients used in it are completely local and natural and have a high nutritional value.
+Maragheh is one of the main centres of grape production, making grape syrup— the main ingredient of this sweet—abundantly available.
+The other ingredients, such as almonds, walnuts, or apricot kernels, which are used in making Sojough, are among the products of this region.
+Thus, Sojough can be described as a completely Maragheh product!
+Although similar products are made in countries like Turkey, Sojough from Maragheh tastes different.
+This is because it uses completely local and natural ingredients with high nutritional value.

-Maragheh people consume Sajough in their celebrations, especially during Nowruz Eid.
+Maragheh people consume Sojough in their celebrations, especially during Nowruz Eid.
 The production of this sweet usually starts around November, but the main selling time is near Nowruz, i.e. March.

 Ingredients (the quantity of which can be increased or reduced)